-- 1. The position taken by the winner was forced (CONCERN 5). - There is no mechanism to discourage "cheating" (i.e. knowingly making "incorrect" contributions) either because their adversary is weak enough not to discover the "cheat", or to lose on purpose against their opponent (CONCERN 6).
+- 1. The position taken by the winner was not forced (CONCERN 5). - 2.
+There is a mechanism to discourage "cheating" (i.e. knowingly making "incorrect" contributions) either because their adversary is weak enough not to discover the "cheat", or to lose on purpose against their opponent (CONCERN 6).